Knights Templar castles Britain: Fortified strongholds and preceptories across England, Scotland and Wales from medieval Crusader order

 Templar Strongholds in Britain: Myth and Reality

 Unlike their elaborate castles in the Levant, Templar sites in Britain were typically more functional than majestic.
 Nevertheless, they played a key role in the order’s economic and logistical success.
+Five sites stand out across England and Wales.

-1. Temple Church, London – The Spiritual Heart
+1. Temple Church, London: The Spiritual Heart

-2. Temple Bruer, Lincolnshire – A Templar Training Ground
+2. Temple Bruer, Lincolnshire: A Templar Training Ground

 Rising starkly from the flat landscape of Lincolnshire, the stone tower of Temple Bruer is one of the last visible Templar buildings in England.
 This was once a thriving preceptory, home to warrior-monks who trained and prayed in equal measure.